gandy92/blackclue/README.md

 Fix problems with PyPI release.

 ## 1.1.0
 First release on PyPI.
-Thanks to @bartbroere, BlackClue can now also be used as a package.
+Thanks to [Bart Broere](https://github.com/bartbroere), BlackClue can now also be used as a package.

 ## 1.0.0
 First release on GitHub